trekcc-ops/gemp-stccg/README.md

 ## gemp-stccg-common

 This module contains definitions used throughout the project, including enums for card types, cultures, zones, and the like.
 It also contains certain low-level classes for HTTP responses.

-## gemp-lotr-images

-A currently unused package intended to be used to generate new card images.
-(The PC independently developed its own spreadsheet-based generator using nanDECK, which [can be found here](https://github.com/PlayersCouncil/LotR-TCG_card_generator)).

 ## gemp-stccg-logic